-- a.
-Mildly diminished ability to function in one or more of their usual roles (e.g., at home, in educational settings, with friends and peers, at play and in the community), but without significant or adverse consequences. - b.
+- Mildly diminished ability to function in one or more of their usual roles (e.g., at home, in educational, social, or vocational settings, with friends and peers and in the community), but without significant or adverse consequences. - b.
 Mental health issues contribute to brief and transient disruptions in one or more areas of functioning.